Geometric interactions between bricks and $\tau$-rigidity: Minimal brick-infinite algebras

-We note that $A$ is not $E$-finite is equivalent to $A$ having a rational $g$-vector that is not in $\mathcal{F}$.
-Of course, every brick-finite algebra is $E$ finite.
-We also note that $E$-finiteness is closed under taking quotients (see \cite{AI}).
-Hence, it suffices to prove Demonet's conjecture for minimal brick-infinite algebras.
-Moreover, it suffices to only treat the $g$-tame algebras, because an algebra that is not $g$-tame certainly has a rational $g$-vector outside of the $\tau$-tilting fan.
-Thus, to prove Demonet's conjecture, it is sufficient to show that all $g$-tame minimal brick-infinite algebras have the $\tau$-convergence property (recall that this latter condition is automatically verified if one can show that the endomorphism algebra of an indecomposable $\tau$-rigid module $M$ is bouunded above by the dimension of $M$).

-For tame algebras, we note that $E$-infiniteness is equivalent to exsitence of an infinite family of bricks of the same dimension, that is, the assertion of the 2nd bBT conjecture.
-From \cite{PY}, it follows that any indecomposable (rational) $g$-vector outside the $\tau$-tilting fan yields a $1$-parameter family of Hom-orthogonal bricks.
+We now show the following result.
+Note that, by Remark \ref{2nd bBT and Demonet's conj for tame algebras}, for a tame algebra $A$, we have that $A$ is not $E$-finite if and only if there exists an infinite family of bricks of the same dimension, that is, the 2nd bBT Conjecture holds for $A$.

 \begin{corollary} Let $A$ be a tame algebra such that almost all bricks are $\tau$-rigid.
 Then, $A$ is brick-finite. \end{corollary}